Sid Smith front page

 Here’s hoping, Clive, they’ve stopped your dope and dole,

-And scrumpy’s what there’s awful lack of, Annie.
+And beer’s what there’s an awful lack of, Annie.

 If not, I’m sending from this northern hole